Supa Strikas: Eagle Eye

-Eagle Eye is the reserve defender Supa Strikas FC starting and wears a number 4 jersey.
+Eagle Eye is a main defender of Supa Strikas and wears the number 4 jersey.
 He is called Eagle Eye for he has sharp eyes that allow him to intercept the strikers from scoring.
 Eagle Eye is a native American from Las Vegas and used to play for FC Cosmos.
 He is close with the other young defenders, North Shaw and Blok.
 He has a high ability to score long-range goals.
 Eagle Eye is the oldest player in Supa Strikas.
+He can take the ball back at any situation and give it to the desired player.

 Lankey

 Lankey is a substitute striker for El Matador, hailing from England.
 He is very tall and skinny and wears the number 23 jersey.
 He is a bit nervous when he gets the ball but always tries to do his best as a striker.

 Griz

 Griz is a substitute defender for North Shaw and wears the number 6 jersey.
 He has a tendency to vomit out of fear or nervousness about intense matches.
 He has orange hair and sometimes wears a headband.
 He is still a capable defender.